JoyeBright/JoyeBright.github.io/_pages/teaching.md

     *   Course instructor: [Dr. Hamidreza AhmadiFar](https://staff.guilan.ac.ir/ahmadifar/){:target="new"}
     *   Topic: implementing a distributed system using MPI
     *   Reports of two students have been added and are ready to download in Persian.
 [1](/assets/files/apprenticeship-1.pdf) and [2](/assets/files/apprenticeship-2.pdf){:target="new"}
-*   Principals of Object-Oriented Design, PNU, Rasht, Iran, 2014
+*   Principals of Object-Oriented Design, PNU, Rasht, 2014
     *   Course instructor: [Dr. Fatemeh Ahmadi Abkenari](https://www.researchgate.net/profile/Fatemeh_Ahmadi-Abkenari2){:target="new"}
     *   I was responsible for assessing students' UML diagrams.